Parabolic automorphisms of hyperkahler manifolds: Parabolic automorphisms and their orbits

-{\bf Step 2:} The dimension of $P_x$ can be expressed through the smallest number of integer relations between the coordinate components of $p_x\in T_n$.
-Since $x \arrow p_x$ is real analytic, $\dim P_x$ is real analytically Zariski lower semicontinuous.
-When the dimension is maximal, the torus $P_x\subset T^n$ is locally constant.
-Let $Y\subset X_0$ be the set of all $x$ where rank of $P_x$ is not maximal. $Y$ is a real analytic subset, so a closed real analytic path crosses $Y$ in a finite set.
+The dimension of $P_x$ can be expressed through the smallest number of relations with integer coefficients between the coordinate components of $p_x\in T_n$.
+For each of these integer relations, denoted by $A$, the set $Y_A$ of $x$ for which the coordinate components of $p_x$ satisfy the relation $A$ is real analytic in $U$.
+Now let ${\mathcal P}$ be the set of all possible integer relations.
+For some $A\in {\mathcal P}$, $Y_A=U$, so that the relation is satisfied everywhere on $U$.
+For other $A\in {\mathcal P}$ this set is a proper analytic subset.
+Let $Y_U\subset U$ be the union of all $Y_A \subsetneq U$.
+Since $Y_U$ is a countable union of measure zero sets, its complement is of full measure, and outside of $Y_U$ the torus $P_x$ is constant (indeed it is defined by all relations $A$ such that $Y_A=U$).
+Taking the union of $Y_U$'s we obtain a countable union of proper analytic subsets $Y\subset X_0$.
+The torus $P_x$ is locally constant of maximal dimension outside $Y$, and over $Y$ some extra relations are satisfied, so that $\dim P_y$ is lower for $y\in Y$.

+Now by definition of the Gauss-Manin connection this means that $P_x$ is monodromy invariant.
+Indeed, a closed real analytic path which is not contained in $Y$ intersects $Y$ in a countable set.
 Clearly, it suffices to show that $P_x$ stays constant along such a real analytic path.